shambhavisingh24/shambhavisingh24.github.io/_posts/2020-12-23-office-episodes.md

 Side Note: I also did some simple EDA on the dataset, which along with the code for creating the plot can be found [here](https://github.com/shambhavisingh24/office-episodes).

+---

+*See you soon for a new post!*

+*Thanks for reading!
+You can always [email me](mailto:shambhavi.singh2014@gmail.com) to chat about this post - or anything else.*